alexpdp7/alexpdp7/linux/using_yggdrasil_opennic_yunohost.md

 ## Notes

-The Debian README for Yggdrasil sets up a configuration without public peers.
+* The Debian README for Yggdrasil sets up a configuration without public peers.
   My testing hosts discovered each other only because they were on the same IPv4 network, probably.

+* be.libre domains take a while to be operative.

 ## Caveats